Skip to content

 The DiMaio-Spitz working rules for calibre estimation from entry wounds are: (1) the perforation diameter at a non-contact, perpendicular impact provides a minimum likely calibre; (2) multiply the measured diameter by 1.05-1.15 to account for skin elasticity recoil; (3) at oblique impact, take the minor axis of the elliptical perforation rather than the major axis; (4) any measurement from an intermediate-range or contact wound is less reliable because gas distension and soot deposition distort the wound edges.
 These are guides, not algorithms.
 The US AFMES policy is that wound-dimension calibre estimates are expressed as "consistent with" rather than "characteristic of" a specific calibre, a formulation adopted in UK FSR guidance and in Indian CFSL expert-witness training.

-The Sellier and Kneubuehl wound-ballistic framework (Wound Ballistics: Basics and Applications, fourth edition, Springer, 2020) provides the biomechanical basis for skin-elasticity modelling used in European forensic institutes, particularly in Germany, Austria, and Switzerland.
+The Kneubuehl wound-ballistic framework (Wound Ballistics: Basics and Applications, second English edition, Springer, 2022) provides the biomechanical basis for skin-elasticity modelling used in European forensic institutes, particularly in Germany, Austria, and Switzerland.
 The quantitative skin elasticity data in Sellier-Kneubuehl are cited alongside DiMaio by UK FSR-accredited experts and by CFSL ballistics examiners when calibre inference is contested.

-Contact wounds deserve separate discussion because they represent the greatest diagnostic challenge and the highest medico-legal stakes.
-A close-contact wound over the temporal bone looks dramatically different from any other entry wound in the textbook, and the failure to recognise it as an entry wound has led to cases of homicide being classified as suicide and vice versa.
+Contact wounds present the greatest diagnostic challenge in gunshot wound interpretation.
+A hard-contact wound over the temporal bone looks markedly different from any other entry wound category, and failure to recognise it as such has led to homicide being classified as suicide and vice versa.

 When the muzzle is in hard contact with the skin over bone, the discharge gas under pressure cannot follow the bullet into the wound track (which immediately contacts resistant bone) and instead expands laterally beneath the skin, tearing the dermis and epidermis outward along lines of least resistance.
 The result is a central round or oval perforation surrounded by three to six radiating linear lacerations, the stellate pattern.
 The wound looks more like a blast injury than a typical entry wound.
 Soot deposits heavily inside the wound track and on the bone surface beneath, but appears on the skin surface only at the margins of the stellate tears, not as a diffuse surface halo.